 The Library, conveniently located between the Electronics Center and the Technical Studies Center, offers students more than 62,000 books and approximately 250 periodicals, including general interest magazines, technical and professional journals, and newspapers.
-Also available are private study rooms, drafting tables, TTY, photocopiers, microfiche readers and reader/printers, and more than 2,000 videos.
+Also available are private study rooms, drafting tables, photocopier and more than 2,000 videos and DVDs.